tdhock/tdhock.github.io/_posts/2023-04-07-ubuntu-old-mac.md

 ---

 Today I bought a 2008 MacBook from NAU property surplus for $5.
-Apple no longer support 15 year old computers like this, so I downloaded Ubuntu 18.04 LTS, same as I have on my other MacBook Pro (from circa 2010).
-I tried using a more recent OS (22.04, 20.04) but both of those require a USB drive with more than 4GB disk space, so I ended up with 18.04 which takes only about 2GB (probably a good idea too since I know it works on similar MacBook Pro hardware).
+Apple no longer supports 15 year old computers like this, so I downloaded Ubuntu 18.04 LTS, same as I have on my other MacBook Pro (from circa 2010).
+I tried using a more recent OS (22.04, 20.04) but both of those require a USB drive with more than 4GB disk space, so I installed 18.04 which takes only about 2GB space on the USB drive (probably a good idea too since I know it works on similar MacBook Pro hardware).
 I used Startup Disk Creator on Ubuntu to create a bootable USB drive from the iso file.
 Then I put the bootable USB drive into the 2008 MacBook, and started up with option key held down, and it shows a menu to select which disk to boot, followed by installation menus, on which I took all the defaults.
 Installation finished after about 15 minutes, after which it asks for a restart, take out USB stick, type enter, I see login prompt.

+After that I did two distribution upgrades, to 20.04 (brightness keys did not work) and then 22.04 (seems to work best, and memory usage of system is reasonable).

 No wi-fi adapter found by default.
 I think it was like this with my Pro as well, and [here is a